 The Intel® Software Guard Extensions SDK provides an API to allow you to register functions, or exception handlers, to handle a limited set of hardware exceptions.
 When one of the enclave supported hardware exceptions occurs within the enclave, the registered exception handlers will be called in a specific order until an exception handler reports that it has handled the exception.
 For example, issuing a CPUID instruction inside an Enclave will result in a #UD fault (Invalid Opcode Exception).
-ISV enclave code can call sgx_register_exception_handler to register a function of type sgx_exception_handler_t to respond to this exception.
-Any custom exception handlers should check the validity of the exception, as it may be coming from an untrusted source.
+ISV enclave code can call sgx register_exception_handler to register a function of type sgx_exception_handler_t to respond to this exception.
 To check a list of enclave supported exceptions, see Intel® Software Guard Extensions Programming Reference.